daiphuongngo/Multi-Version-NLP-Pipeline-for-Medical-Questions-Clustering-LSA-KMeans-to-BERT-Hybrid-Spectral/README.md

   Start with classical TF-IDF + LSA + KMeans.
 The emphasis is on getting a stable, explainable taxonomy in a linear space and seeing how far simple KMeans can go in separating major medical themes.

 * **Transition to v1.4.2:**
   Introduce POS-based cleaning and spectral clustering on the LSA representation.
-Clusters become less spherical, more manifold-aware, and easier to interpret via dendrograms.
+Clusters become less spherical, more manifold-aware and easier to interpret via dendrograms.

 * **v2.x line (2.1.2–2.4.2):**
   Switch to embedding-based pipelines that combine: